-In extremely exceptional cases, an applicant who does not meet all the above requirements may be admitted by appealing to the vice president of academic affairs, who makes a recommendation to the faculty for approval.
+In extremely exceptional cases, an applicant who does not meet all the above requirements may be admitted by appealing to the academic committee, who makes a recommendation to the faculty for approval.
 Such a recommendation would include a probationary period in which the student must maintain a 2.5 GPA for the first 6 credit hours taken.

 Knowledge of the original biblical languages is essential and invaluable for educating students to preach and to teach confidently from the Scriptures.
 The student who is limited to the English text is somewhat deprived of a wealth of critical study aids.
 M.Div. students are expected to be able to perform exegetical work from the original languages; therefore, an emphasis is placed on those languages at Central Seminary.

 All students who have taken one or more years of Greek or one or more years of Hebrew may take a placement exam for that language.
 If a grade of B- or greater is received, the applicant will receive advanced standing credit.
 A maximum of 10 credits for Greek and 9 credits for Hebrew is allowed.
 Students are required to take at least one semester of Greek exegesis (NT 602) and one semester of Hebrew exegesis (OT 701) at Central Seminary.

-- The program must be completed within eight years. - The last 32 credit hours must be completed from Central Seminary. - A cumulative GPA of 2.0 (C) must be achieved. - A written doctrinal statement must be satisfactorily defended before the faculty. - A maximum of 48 credit hours may be transferred into the program. - Up to 8 credit hours of independent studies are permitted.
+- A cumulative GPA of 2.0 (C) must be achieved. - A written doctrinal statement must be satisfactorily defended before the faculty. - A maximum of 48 credit hours may be transferred into the program. - Up to 8 credit hours of independent studies are permitted.